 Freedom through Faith

-This yearning for freedom was put into our hearts by God so that we would desire to pursue Him, instead of the bondage that life in a fallen world brings.
+The same is true of the deeper freedom Scripture describes.
+This yearning for freedom was put into our hearts by God so that we would pursue Him instead of the bondage that life in a fallen world brings.
+And the freedom He offers cost Him everything.
+Both stories — the national one and the eternal one — teach the same lesson: real freedom is always bought at a price, and it should never be held cheaply.

-For many, freedom is the ability to do what they want: the 14-year-old boy free to play games all day, the college student free to party all night, the toddler free to refuse to eat his vegetables, or the spouse free to pursue the lusts of infidelity.
+For many, freedom is simply the ability to do whatever they want: the toddler free to refuse his vegetables, the teenager free to play games all day, the college student free to party all night, the spouse free to pursue the lusts of infidelity.
+It looks like liberation.
+It feels like liberation.

-Freedom when wrongfully pursued actually brings greater bondage.
-However, when we pursue freedom through a close relationship with Christ, we actually experience the reality found in 2 Corinthians 3:17b: “where the Spirit of the Lord is, there is freedom.”
+When we pursue freedom through a close relationship with Christ, however, we experience the reality of 2 Corinthians 3:17b: “where the Spirit of the Lord is, there is freedom.”
+God’s boundaries are not the opposite of freedom.
+They’re the guardrails that keep us from mortgaging it.

 Free from the oppressiveness of fear